tritemio/jupyter_notebook_beginner_guide/docs/execute.rst

   the folder previously chosen.

-- Double-click on the *IPython Notebook* launcher to start the *Jupyter Notebook App*, which will open a new browser window (or tab).
+- Double-click on the *IPython Notebook* launcher to start the *Jupyter Notebook App*, which will open in a new browser window (or tab).
   Note also that a secondary terminal window (used only for error logging and
   for shut down) will be also opened.